Ecology and Evolutionary Biology

 Hours: 24L/12S

 The ecology of urban areas through consideration of the biological and physical environments, in particular how the human-constructed environment alters pre-existing biophysical conditions and interactions.
 Encompasses a comparative perspective to study the development of these emerging ecosystems of increasing importance given global urbanization.
-One or two Saturday field trips (a fee of approximately $17 may be charged for field trip transportation.)
+Saturday field trip using local transit.

 Prerequisite: BIO220H1 and at least one of EEB319H1/ EEB321H1/ EEB365H1